yu-chen-surf/schedtests/README.md

 - hackbench_job_list="2 3 4" #number of send/recv groups
 - schbench_jost_list="2 4 8" #number of message threads

+Ususally, runtime >= 100seconds andn iterations >= 10 is the compliant
+setting for the valid result.

 ## Invocation

-Suggest to run the script as root to avoid unexpected issues.
+It is recommended to run the script as root to avoid unexpected issues.

 Run all benchmarks in one time:
 - #./run-schedtests.sh

 Run one benchmark in one time:
 - #./run-schedtests.sh hackbench

+The global variable $run_name is assigned to the kernel release string by default.

+## Automation

+To eliminate the interaction between different benchmarks, it is recommended to restart the system between two benchmarks.

+Place cron.sh into crontab -e as follows:

+	@reboot /home/aubrey/work/schedtests/cron.sh

+It will run at boot time and automatically run all benchmarks, system restart between the two tasks is through kexec.